bhaxkar0/aws-high-scalability-infrastructure/README.md

 A high-performance AWS cloud infrastructure that dynamically scales web server (EC2 Infrastructure) using Auto Scaling Groups, providing adaptive resource management through advanced monitoring.
 The system automatically provisions and terminates servers based on real-time CPU utilization, ensuring optimal performance and cost-efficiency in a responsive, self-optimizing cloud environment.

-### Deploy Web Page to Ubuntu EC2 Instance
+1. **Deploy Web Page to Ubuntu EC2 Instance**:

-To deploy a web page to an Ubuntu EC2 instance, follow these steps:
+    To deploy a web page to an Ubuntu EC2 instance we have to Launch an EC2 Instance, follow these steps:

-1. **Launch an EC2 Instance**:
     - Go to the AWS Management Console.
     - Navigate to the EC2 Dashboard.
     - Click on "Launch Instance".